leonardochaia/dotnet-affected/README.md

 2. When using Central Package Management, detects which NuGet Packages have changed.
 3. Detects which projects are affected by projects or packages that have changed.
 4. Detects changes to `Directory.Build.props`/`.targets` and other input files.
+5. Detects changes to any file referenced by the MSBuild project.
-5. Outputs a [MSBuild Traversal SDK](https://github.com/microsoft/MSBuildSdks/tree/main/src/Traversal) Project that can be used to `dotnet build` and `test` which projects where changed/affected.
+6. Outputs an [MSBuild Traversal SDK](https://github.com/microsoft/MSBuildSdks/tree/main/src/Traversal) Project that can be used to `dotnet build` and `test` which projects where changed/affected.
-6. Outputs a text file which can be used to deploy only what's needed.
+7. Outputs a text file which can be used to deploy only what's needed or feed to other tools.
+8. Supports `.csproj`, `.fsproj` and `.vbproj`.
+9. Supports SDK and non-SDK style projects.

 ## How it works

-dotnet-affected discovers all `*.csproj` and uses MSBuild to builds a `ProjectGraph` of all projects and which projects they depend on.
+dotnet-affected discovers all `.csproj`, `.fsproj` and `.vbproj` from filesystem.
+Then, uses MSBuild to build a `ProjectGraph` of all projects and which projects they depend on.

 Then `git diff` is ran, to determine which files have changed.
 These files are then mapped to which project they belong to, and we get a list of which projects have any changes.